Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

     }
 }
 ```
-You would use public and private access modifiers to hide data. you're familiar with `public`-we use it with every main method.
+You would use public and private access modifiers to hide data. you're familiar with `public` we use it with every main method.
 Encapsulation starter rule:
 - Mark instance variables `private`
-- Marg getters and setters `public`
+- Mark getters and setters `public`

 ``` java
 class GoodDog {